-Be sure to look at your high school's List of NCAA Courses on the NCAA Eligibility Center's website (www.ncaa.org/ sports/2015/1/23/grade-point-average. aspx).
-Only courses that appear on your school's List of NCAA Courses will be used in school's List of NCAA Courses will be used in the calculation of the core GPA.
+Be sure to look at your high school's List of NCAA Courses on the NCAA Eligibility Center's website (www.ncaa.org/sports/2015/1/23/grade-point-average.aspx).
+Only courses that appear on your school's List of NCAA Courses will be used in the calculation of the core GPA.
 Use the list as a guide.